ReliaQuest Bowl: The game

-The bowl is played on New Year's Day unless January 1 falls on a Sunday, in which case it is moved to the following Monday.
-It is usually the first game to start on a day which is traditionally full of college bowl games, and has kicked off as early as 11 a.m.
+The bowl has primarily been played on New Year's Day, unless January 1 falls on a Sunday, in which case it is moved to the following Monday.
+Often the first game to start on a day which is traditionally full of college bowl games, it has kicked off as early as 11 a.m.
 ET.
+The inaugural edition was held on December 23, 1986, and the 2024 and 2025 editions were each scheduled for New Year's Eve.

 ESPN has had television rights to the game since 1993.
 Under an extension of those rights signed in 2010, ESPN broadcasts the game on either ABC, ESPN, or ESPN2, in conjunction with the Citrus Bowl and the New Year's Six bowl games.
-Before 1993, the Hall of Fame Bowl aired on NBC.
+Before 1993, the bowl aired on NBC.

 Upon signing agreements with the SEC and Big Ten in 1995, the bowl had the third pick of teams from each conference after the Bowl Championship Series (BCS) teams were placed.
 Since 2014, both the SEC and Big Ten have worked with a group of several bowl games, including this one, to place their bowl-eligible teams after the College Football Playoff (CFP) and associated bowls have made their selections.

 As of 2023, the bowl's payout was $6.4 million for each participating team.

 Game results

-Rankings are based on the AP Poll prior to the game being played.
+Rankings are based on the AP poll prior to the game being played.